 Wondering how much money you can make growing cotton in Kenya?
 The money you make will depend on various factors such as the variety, scale, or whether you are doing it on irrigated or rai-fed cotton farming.
 Below are the gross margins per acre showing the costs and profits under two growing systems.

 Irrigated cotton farming

 On the other hand, the cost of cotton farming per acre is Ksh 59,700 under irrigation farming.
-These are expenses for land ploughing, planting and buying seeds such as seed and fertilizers.
-The other major cost component is labor needed for crop management such as weeding, pesticide spraying and watering.
+These are expenses for land plowing, planting, and buying seeds such as seeds and fertilizers.
+The other major cost component is labor needed for crop management such as weeding, pesticide spraying, and watering.

 Under rain-fed farming, you can make a gross revenue of Ksh 78,000 per acre.
 On the other hand, the cost of cotton production in Kenya is ksh 43,800 per acre.
-The difference between this this makes the profit of rainfed cotton farming in Kenya Ksh 34,200.
-In comparison to irrigated cotton farming you will only get cotton yields of 1500kg per kg.
+The difference between this is that the profit of rainfed cotton farming in Kenya is Ksh 34,200.
+In comparison to irrigated cotton farming, you will only get cotton yields of 1500kg per kg.

-According to studies and reports, the cotton farming industry performance is below its potential There are many factors making farmers to harvest low yields and make low profits in relation to other cash crops as well as regions.
-The risks facing cotton producers in kenya that you need a plan to deal with from the onset are;
+According to studies and reports, the cotton farming industry’s performance is below its potential There are many factors making farmers harvest low yields and make low profits in relation to other cash crops as well as regions.
+The risks facing cotton producers in Kenya that you need a plan to deal with from the onset are;